intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 control the distribution of the parent's resources, the delegatee shouldn't be allowed to write to them.
 For the first method, this is achieved by not granting access to these files.
-For the second, the kernel rejects writes to all files other than "cgroup.procs" and "cgroup.subtree_control" on a namespace root from inside the namespace.
+For the second, the kernel rejects writes to all files other than "cgroup.procs", "cgroup.threads" and "cgroup.subtree_control" on a namespace root from inside the namespace.

 The end results are equivalent for both delegation types.
 Once delegated, the user can build sub-hierarchy under the directory,